HL7/smart-app-launch/input/pages/app-launch.md

 Specific requirements are:

-* Apps SHALL ensure that sensitive information (authentication secrets, authorization codes, tokens) is transmitted ONLY to authenticated servers, over TLS-secured channels.
+* Apps SHALL ensure that when protocol steps include transmission of sensitive information (authentication secrets, authorization codes, tokens), transmission is ONLY to authenticated servers, over TLS-secured channels.

 * Apps SHALL generate an unpredictable `state` parameter for each user session; SHALL include `state` with all authorization requests; and SHALL